imflash217/marpX/PITCHME.md

 - Occlusion
 - Intraclass variation

-# By now, we all should be able to appreciate the `gravity` :sick: of the problem we're trying to solve
+# By now, we all should be able to appreciate the `gravity` :face-with-thermometer: of the problem we're trying to solve

 ---